anastasis-mor/Anomaly-Detector-Display/README.md

 - **API Connectivity**: Integration with external data sources
 - **Mobile Application**: Companion app for on-the-go monitoring

+🚧 Under Construction: This project is actively being developed with new features and improvements added regularly.
+While the core functionality is operational, I'm currently enhancing the machine learning models and expanding the integration capabilities.

 Note: This project is maintained as a private repository for security purposes.
 The images show a demonstration version with non-sensitive data.

 ## 📬 Contact